How to File a Wage and Hour Claim in New Jersey

 If you were not fully paid the wages you earned, it is important that you have a qualified attorney on your side who can represent your interests.

-The Lynch Law Firm’s dedicated attorneys are experienced in pursuing wage and hour claims.
+The Lynch Law Firm, PC’s dedicated attorneys are experienced in pursuing wage and hour claims.
 We will work on your behalf to help you obtain the wages you have earned.

 Contact us today to schedule a free, no obligation consultation.
 There are no upfront charges for hiring our attorneys and we only get paid for representing your claim if we recover compensation for your lost wages.